HPE ProLiant delivers 'record' benchmarking results

 Using the TPC Express Benchmark testing, The HPE ProLiant DL385 crushed the previous virtualisation world record with 61% better performance at a 29% better price-performance ratio.

 According to HPE, it is now the world’s most power efficient two-processor server, driving energy consumption down 28% compared to the previous industry leader.

 The HPE ProLiant DL325 delivered a 321% performance boost over the previous record holder, providing a significant agility advantage in database provisioning and maintenance for cloud, big data and IoT environments.
 It also yielded a 30% better price-performance advantage.

 HPE adds that performance and efficiency at these levels allow more workloads to run on fewer servers, reducing hardware acquisition and operational costs, as well as software costs where applications are licensed on a per processor basis.

-“The 2nd Gen AMD EPYC processors have set the new standard for the modern data centre with world-record performance and a breakthrough architecture, delivering powerful real-world results for a range of workloads,” comments AMD Datacentre and Embedded Solutions Group senior vice president, Forrest Norrod.
+“The 2nd Gen AMD EPYC processors have set the new standard for the modern data center with world-record performance and a breakthrough architecture, delivering powerful real-world results for a range of workloads,” comments AMD Data Center and Embedded Solutions Group senior vice president, Forrest Norrod.